 Align Technology (ALGN) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the maker of the Invisalign tooth-straightening system had gained 1.1% over the past month.
-This has outpaced the Medical sector's loss of 0.64% and the S&P 500's gain of 0.75% in that time.
+Prior to today's trading, shares of the maker of the Invisalign tooth-straightening system had gained 4.15% over the past month.
+This has outpaced the Medical sector's gain of 1.05% and the S&P 500's gain of 0.04% in that time.

-Investors will be hoping for strength from ALGN as it approaches its next earnings release.
-The company is expected to report EPS of $2.54, up 825.71% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $914.34 million, up 159.53% from the year-ago period.
+ALGN will be looking to display strength as it nears its next earnings release.
+On that day, ALGN is projected to report earnings of $2.56 per share, which would represent year-over-year growth of 831.43%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $919.25 million, up 160.92% from the year-ago period.

-ALGN's full-year Zacks Consensus Estimates are calling for earnings of $10.50 per share and revenue of $3.78 billion.
-These results would represent year-over-year changes of +100% and +52.95%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.53 per share and revenue of $3.79 billion.
+These totals would mark changes of +100.57% and +53.42%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for ALGN.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for ALGN.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.42% higher.
 ALGN is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, ALGN is currently trading at a Forward P/E ratio of 54.79.
-For comparison, its industry has an average Forward P/E of 23.15, which means ALGN is trading at a premium to the group.
+Looking at its valuation, ALGN is holding a Forward P/E ratio of 56.01.
+This valuation marks a premium compared to its industry's average Forward P/E of 23.1.

-We can also see that ALGN currently has a PEG ratio of 2.36.
+We can also see that ALGN currently has a PEG ratio of 2.41.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - Dental Supplies was holding an average PEG ratio of 1.78 at yesterday's closing price.
+The Medical - Dental Supplies industry currently had an average PEG ratio of 1.76 as of yesterday's close.

 The Medical - Dental Supplies industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 117, putting it in the top 47% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 110, which puts it in the top 44% of all 250+ industries.

 Click to get this free report